 How do we prepare?

 I will answer any questions and discuss your particular situation on a phone consultation prior to my visit.
 You know your pet best and what makes him most comfortable.
 He may particularly love a spot in the yard in the sun or his favorite fluffy bed.
 Treats and lots of love are a wonderful way to spend their last day.
 A nice piece of music or aromatherapy (like lavender) can make for a serene and relaxing environment for everyone present.
-Consider who you may want present including pets or extended family.
+Consider who you may want present including pets, children, or extended family.

 What can we expect?

 I will arrive at our scheduled time and greet your pet (or pets) and make friends with yummy “cookies” that I bring.
-Once they are comfortable with my presence then we will complete the paperwork (just a short consent form and assurance the pet has not bitten anyone in the past 14 days).
+Once they are comfortable with my presence then we will complete the paperwork (just a short consent form and assurance the pet has not bitten anyone in the past 14 days) and receive payment.
 When you and your family are ready, I will give a sedative injection to help the pet relax and go into a deep sleep which takes 5-15 minutes.
 Once your pet is in a deep sleep, I will administer the final intravenous injection which quickly stops your pets heart within a minute or two.
 You can expect that your pet may relieve their bladder or bowels as the body relaxes.
 Another thing to consider is the very thin and frail pets often have fragile veins, just like an elderly person.
 This can make my job challenging.
 The sedative injection under the skin will help relieve any pain and anxiety, but the final injection into a vein may be challenging in some cases due to their fragility.
-In this instance, there may be a need for an alternate route such as the belly or heart.
+In this instance, there may be a need for an alternate route for the second injection.
 Be assured that any pain or anxiety is relieved from the sedative.